commercetools/merchant-center-application-kit/CONTRIBUTING.md

 - **proxy**: instead of `.graphql` use `*.proxy.graphql` (_API in the MC frontend apps_)

 The regex to match the files to each project schema are defiend in the `.graphqlconfig.yml` file.

+## Visual Studio Code recommended workspace

+The file `recommended.code-workspace` contains a pre-defined VSCode configuration that is optimized for working in this repository.
+It also contains the extension recommendations to effectively work with MDX, the writing style linter and more.

+When opening the project folder, VSCode detects that there is a workspace configuration available and prompts the option to open it.
+When VSCode loads the workspace configuration, it asks to automatically install all recommended extensions.

+If you wish to keep your own `settings.json` config, you might consider to pick the configuration that you need from the recommended config.